 1 (1) appointing an attorney, guardian ad litem, representative, or similar personnel for the 2 child; 3 (2) requiring mediation or other form of alternative dispute resolution between the parties 4 to the proceeding, but a party who has been the victim of domestic violence, sexual assault, or 5 stalking by another party to the proceeding may not be required to participate in alternative 6 dispute resolution [unless the court can make an order adequately protecting during alternative 7 dispute resolution the safety of the party who was victim of domestic violence, sexual assault, or 8 stalking]; 9 (3) ordering an evaluation or home study of the child, parent, or nonparent; and 10 (4) allocating payment between the parties to the proceeding of fees for the services 11 ordered under paragraphs (1), (2), and (3).
-12 13 14 15 16 17 Legislative Note: The brackets in paragraph (2) should be removed and the phrase "unless the court can make an order adequately protecting during alternative dispute resolution the safety of the party who was victim of domestic violence, sexual assault, or stalking" should be included in the section in a state that requires mediation of custody and visitation cases, including a case involving an allegation of domestic violence.
-If a state does not require mediation in those circumstances, delete the phrase and the brackets.
-18 19 Comment 20 21 22 23 24 A variety of personnel and court services may assist the court in making decisions regarding nonparental custody and visitation.
+12 13 14 15 16 Legislative Note: The brackets in paragraph (2) should be removed and the phrase "unless the court can make an order adequately protecting during alternative dispute resolution the safety of the party who was victim of domestic violence, sexual assault, or stalking" should be included in the section in a state that requires mediation of custody and visitation cases, including a case involving an allegation of domestic violence.
+18 Comment 19 20 21 22 23 A variety of personnel and court services may assist the court in making decisions regarding nonparental custody and visitation.
 This act does not mandate the creation of new services in jurisdictions where no similar services exist, but the act does make such services available if the services already are utilized in other custody and visitation cases.
-25 26 27 28 29 In subsection (2), the phrase "unless the court can make an order adequately protecting during mediation the safety of the party who was victim of domestic violence" is similar to a phrase in the Uniform Collaborative Law Act, Section 15(c)(2) (2010).
+24 25 26 27 28 In subsection (2), the phrase "unless the court can make an order adequately protecting during mediation the safety of the party who was victim of domestic violence" is similar to a phrase in the Uniform Collaborative Law Act, Section 15(c)(2) (2010).
 Among the protections that might be used would be "shuttle mediation," in which the parties to mediation are not in the same room with each other and the mediator shuttles between rooms.
-30 31 SECTION 110.
+29 30 SECTION 110.
 EMERGENCY ORDER.
-On finding that the child or a party is in 32 danger of imminent harm, the court may expedite a proceeding under this [act] and may issue an emergency order.
+On finding that the child or a party is in 31 danger of imminent harm, the court may expedite a proceeding under this [act] and may issue an 32 emergency order.